LowTechCoder/fp-pc-console/README.md

-This Scummvm info, wasn't nessisary, for some reason.
+This Scummvm info, wasn't needed, for some reason.
 Maybe this is just raspberry pi info, so probably skip this step. scummvm install with flatpak from flathub.org add scummvm games manually to emulation station by adding an empty file inside of each game.
 Example: comi.scummvm for curso of monkey island. https://www.scummvm.org/compatibility